Code-Institute-Submissions/place-in-time/README.md

 The anonymous functions related to the responsive footer can be found in the transport-features.js file located at assets/js/

 ### Features Left to Implement
-**Favorites** - would allow users to store their favorite locations for future reference, by tagging a location by way of a button located in the information space.
+**Favorites** - would allow users to store their favorite locations for future reference, by tagging a location using a button located in the information space.

 **Pictures** - would allow the user to preview the location, by displaying a selection of images in a bootstrap carousel.